 Why did we put this on the passenger side of the van when most RVs have the tank dump on the driver side?
 Primarily because the driver side cavities under the van on a Promaster are even smaller on the driver side because of the exhaust system.
 We wanted the highest capacity possible without compromising ground clearance.

 The tank ships as part of a complete kit to assist for simple installation.
-The only things you’ll need that are not included in the box are clear silicone sealant and a rivnut tool, such as this one, to install rivnuts which are used with supplied bolts to secure the tank/brackets to the van.
+The only things you’ll need that are not included in the box are clear silicone sealant and a rivnut tool, we recommend this tool if you can afford it and will be using rivnuts throughout your build but there are also more affordable options such as this one, to install rivnuts which are used with supplied bolts to secure the tank/brackets to the van.
 There are 3x brackets (front, middle and rear).
 Each bracket has two bolt locations (one on each side of the bracket) for a total of 6x bolts.
 4x of the supplied rivnuts can be installed into existing holes underneath the van in the floor structure.
 One of those existing holes must be enlarged.
 One of the bolt locations has a factory threaded insert (M8).
 The final bolt location requires you to mark and drill a 7/16″ hole for last supplied rivnut.

 One the tank is mounted, you’ll need connect the “dump valve assembly” to the 3″ outlet.
 We recommend you coat the outlet with clear silicone, insert the dump valve assembly and then tighten on the included 3.5″ hose clamp to secure the assembly.

-The last step would be to plumb your drain lines into the 1-1/2″ female NPT inlet that is located on the driver side of the tank near the “front” of the tank.
+The last step would be to plumb your drain lines into the 1-1/2″ female NPT inlet.
+Note that you determine the location of this inlet during ordering.
 You can use various tee fittings to allow more than one fixture to drain into the tank.